lupyuen/lupyuen.github.io/src/wisblock.md

     ![Geocoded, Timestamped Chickens](https://lupyuen.github.io/images/wisblock-chicken.jpg)

-1. At the end of our hike, we'll have a collection of __Geocoded Timestamped photos.__
+1. At the end of our hike, we'll have a collection of __Geocoded Timestamped Photos.__

     In the next section we'll __match the photos__ with the log of LoRa Packets received by WisBlock.